-Adjust 1V/oct tracking
+Adjust Freq jack tracking (1V/oct inputs)

 The 1V/octave tracking of the Freq jacks can be fine tuned.
-The exponential tracking can be adjusted by about +/-5%, and the offset of the Freq jacks can be adjusted linearly by +/- 75mV.
+The exponential tracking can be adjusted by about +/-10% (was +/-5% in v4 and earlier), and the offset of the Freq jacks can be adjusted linearly by +/- 75mV.
 Whether you have tracking errors due to small variations in the SMR, non-optimal power supply performance, other modules that lack the ability to adjust tracking, or you are just playing with intentional detuning, the ability to fine-tune the SMR's response to voltage on the Freq jack means it can be tuned to your exact specifications under a wide range of conditions.